reframe-hpc/reframe/docs/manpage.rst

 .. option:: --maxfail=NUM

-   The maximum number of failing tests before the execution is aborted.
+   The maximum number of failing test cases before the execution is aborted.
-   After ``NUM`` failed tests the rest of the tests will be aborted.
+   After ``NUM`` failed test cases the rest of the test cases will be aborted.
-   The counter of the failed tests is reset to 0 in every retry.
+   The counter of the failed test cases is reset to 0 in every retry.

 .. option:: --disable-hook=HOOK